 How long does the home appraisal take?

-An appraisal can generally take anywhere from one hour to one week to complete from the time it is ordered by the loan officer or mortgage company.
+An appraisal generally takes anywhere from one hour to one week to complete from the time it is ordered by the loan officer or mortgage company.
 The length of time varies depending on the approach that the appraiser takes.
 Appraisers use three different methods to appraise property, sometimes using a combination of all three:

 - Cost Approach: Indicates the price a buyer should pay for a piece of real estate based on what it would cost to build something equivalent in today’s market.
 The market price is equal to the cost of land, plus the cost to construct the building, minus depreciation.